zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/preliminary_study/contextual_information_experiment/contextual_information.md

 | CWE Extended Description   |              |              |              | ✓            | ✓            |
 | CWE Demonstrative Examples |              |              |              |              | ✓            |

 The results of our experiment are stored in this directory.
 Each JSON comes with some metadata regarding our experiment paramerts.
+The provided "seed" parameter was used to create the train split of our dataset used in this experiment, resulting in 1.557 test cases (few-shot examples already extracted).
 Further, each JSON contains a list of test cases and for each of them the used prompt, the LLMs answer as well as the number of prompt and response tokens are provided.
+The used prompt template for this experiment is "default_prompt_template" presented [here](../../../src/prompt_templates.py).

 This [notebook](evaluation.ipynb) presents how the JSON can be used to extract our experiment results.

-Finally the following image presents the results of each combination of contextual information across the thresholds 1-10.
+Finally the following image presents the results of each combination of contextual information across the thresholds 1-8, leaving out threshold 9 as it did not provide any valuable information.

 ![image](context_items_tn_fn_over_thresholds.png)